 Across the Commonwealth of Pennsylvania, our national parks showcase America’s history, cultural heritage and natural beauty.
 From Gettysburg National Military Park, to Valley Forge National Historical Park, to Allegheny Portage Railroad National Historic Site, to Delaware Water Gap National Recreation Area, our national parks host not only an impressive array of plant and animal biodiversity, but hold many keys to our shared history.

 The National Park Service recently added its first national park in Delaware--First State National Monument.
 The nation's first state also features several other sites managed by the NPS, including White Clay Wild and Scenic River, and sites that are part of the Chesapeake Bay Gateways Network.

-National parks in Pennsylvania attract visitors from all over the world.
+National parks in Pennsylvania and Delaware attract visitors from all over the world.
 More than nine million people visit national parks in Pennsylvania each year, generating almost $350 million in spending, and supporting more than 9,000 jobs.